-Watch where you are going.
-Pedestrians may use the same roadway you do.
-Sound your horn at all intersections.

-Watch for people in your work area.
-They may not watch for you.
+- Watch where you are going. - Look in the direction of travel. - Pedestrians may use the same roadway you do. - Sound your horn at all intersections or blind spots. - Watch for people in your work area even if your truck has warning lights or alarms.
+People may not watch for you. - Make people stand back, even when you are parked.